 During the programming flow, there is one clocking mode: Data Transfer.
-Data Transfer mode is used when the programmer communicates with the target, either by sending or receiving data.
+Data Transfer mode is used while the programmer communicates with the target, either by sending or receiving data.
 During this time, the programmer can drive the SCLK signal at any frequency that enables reliable data transfer with a maximum transmit frequency of 8 MHz (Fsclk, Table 3 on page 8).
 The SCLK rate in data transfer mode can be controlled with less precision.
-Clocks are not required for the "Wait and Poll" steps described in the procedure flowcharts.
-Data Transfer clocking can be used at all other times.
+Clocks are not required during the "Wait and Poll" steps described in the procedure flowcharts.